ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 }
 ```

-## Step 2: Derive Subdomains
+## Step 2: Derive Subdomains (with Services and Entities)
-Once you specified your user stories and/or use cases you can select them in the CML editor and derive Subdomains automatically.
-The transformation can be found in Context Mappers
-refactoring context menu:
+Once you have specified your user stories and/or use cases, you can select them in the CML editor and derive Subdomains that contain tentative Entities and Services automatically.
+The transformation can be found in Context Mappers refactoring context menu:

 <a target="_blank" href="/img/derive-subdomain-from-ur-1.png">![Derive Subdomain from User Requirements (Context Menu)](/img/derive-subdomain-from-ur-1.png)</a>

 A dialog allows you then to choose your domain (declare the domain first) and define the name of the subdomain that shall be created:

 *Note:* It is also possible to select an already existing Subdomain.
 In this case the transformation will only re-create the elements inside the Subdomain which do not already exist.
-Thereby you can update a Subdomain with new user stories or use cases iteratively without loosing your manual changes.
+You can update a Subdomain with new user stories or use cases iteratively without loosing your manual changes this way.

 <a target="_blank" href="/img/derive-subdomain-from-ur-2.png">![Derive Subdomain from User Requirements (Domain Definition Dialog)](/img/derive-subdomain-from-ur-2.png)</a>